arachne-framework/arachne-docs/docs/tutorials/http-requests.md

 lein run :myproj/app :myproj/runtime
 ````

-You should see log output indicating that the server has started.
+After the version of Pedestal we specified in `project.clj` is downloaded (if it isn't already installed on your system), you should see log output indicating that the server has started.

 Hit the `http://localhost:8080/` URL to see your endpoint in action!